Stipendiary magistrate: Duties

 All six sheriffs principal had the power to appoint stipendiary magistrates but the power had only been used in the Sheriffdom of Glasgow and Strathkelvin.

 Stipendiary magistrates exercised the same powers as a sheriff (judge) when dealing with summary criminal cases.
 Like sheriffs, stipendiary magistrates wore wig and gown in court.

 Stipendiary magistrates were approved solicitors or advocates, and they handled similar summary cases as sheriffs, for example drink driving, dangerous driving and assault cases.
 They could impose sentences of up to one year's imprisonment and fines of up to £10,000.

+British Caribbean

+The colonies of the British Caribbean had stipendiary magistrates appointed when the Slavery Abolition Act 1833 came into force in 1834.
+The provisions of the act needed to be enforced, but the existing magistrates in the colonies were all either plantation owners or managers, or closely associated with that class.
+Independent justices of the peace were needed to adjudicate the fair implementation of the act.
+These involved disputes between former slaves (who now had to serve as apprentices) and their former owners.
+The act stipulated that the apprentices should carry out 45 hours of work a week, have appropriate allowances of food and clothing, and receive medical care.
+The apprentices had the right to buy out their service obligations at a fair price, and a request to do this could not be refused.

+A limited (and insufficient) number of stipendiary magistrates were appointed and assigned across the various colonies.
+Each had a large territory to cover and so incurred significant expenses (for instance, requiring two horses for the extensive travelling that was required.
+The colonial governors had to intervene to ensure that an adequate expense allowance was provided.

 Canada

 Stipendiary magistrates were the initial trial judges in the North-West Territories of Canada.
 They were replaced by the Supreme Court of the North-West Territories in 1886.
 Stipendiary magistrates also existed in the past in British Columbia.

 Other jurisdictions

 Stipendiary magistrates have also existed in the judiciary of Australia and the judiciary of New Zealand.

 The post was abolished in New Zealand in 1980 when it was renamed to district court judge.